schitresh/system-design/website_designs/tools/4_typeahead_suggestion.md

   - But if the user has typed 'AAA', we need to query only server 1
   - We can have a load balancer in front of the trie server
     - Which can store this mapping and redirect traffic
-- If we're querying from multiple server
+- If we're querying from multiple servers
   - We need to merge the results at the server side to aggregate results
     - This will require another layer of servers between load balancers & trie servers
     - To aggregate the results and return the top results to the client